MathClubISIB/mathclubisib.github.io/content/activities/wrp/winter_2023.md

 {{< katex >}}

 {{< lead >}}
 WRP 2023 is set to officially begin on 29th November, 2023.
-We will be organising promotional/introductory talks for all the WRP topics on 28th and 29th October, 2023.
-The schedule will be uploaded here.
+We have organised the introductory talks for all the WRP topics on 28th and 29th October, 2023.
+The class timings have been uploaded.
 {{< /lead >}}

 This is the home page of the WRP 2023 that will be organised by the [Math Club](/).